 The top-rated spa in Penang house in the Eastern & Oriental Hotel.
 Offering a range of beauty, skincare and well-being products made from the finest natural and organic ingredients.

 The Pañpuri Organic Spa offers a variety of authentic treatments from all over Asia by well-trained therapists.
 Male massage is not available, but you will enjoy the best massage in Penang, hands down!
 Ask about their Pañpuri Organic Spa Treatment for Men.

 A wellness spa in the heart of Georgetown offering traditional massage therapy using the long-standing principles of Chinese and Thai reflexology.
 One of the best spas in Penang, you are guaranteed to leave relaxed, revitalized and rejuvenated.

 A relatively cheap spa and massage house in Penang.
 You will love their Thai massage and oil combo, and they have male masseurs on call-out if you organize them in advance.

 Gay Saunas in Penang

 Unlike in KL or most of Europe, saunas and bathhouses in Penang are not popular and very run-down.

-- Romeo Sauna Penang – Small but popular sauna that is conveniently located in Bukit Mertajam.
+A small but popular sauna is conveniently located in Bukit Mertajam.
 Dark and steam rooms with showers and a mix of clients.

-- U2 Sauna – Located on the mainland in Butterworth (two streets behind the Megamall), this place has been open since the 1990’s and is in serious need of a makeover.
-More cruising ground than a Western sauna, but they have a dark room, private rooms, open showers and steam room.
-Foreign-friendly crowd but it’s mostly older, local Malay and Indians here.
+Located on the mainland in Butterworth (two streets behind the Megamall), this place has been open since the 1990s and is in serious need of a makeover.
+More cruising ground than a Western sauna, but they have a dark room, private rooms, open showers and a steam room.
+Foreign-friendly crowd, but it’s mostly older, local Malay and Indians here.